Close×

 7

-Signing of the second stage of the agreement
+Signing of the second phase of the agreement

-The Request for Opinion (RFO) is your starting point for determining your eligibility for our escort service, which can lead to the conclusion of a municipal works agreement (Request for Municipal Services).
+The request for an opinion (DO) is your starting point for determining your eligibility for our support service, which may lead to the conclusion of an agreement relating to municipal works (request for municipal services).

-Essential for moving on to the next steps in the process, OD helps you to carry out your due diligence.
+Essential for moving on to the next steps in the process, the DO helps you carry out your due diligence.

-To submit a request for an opinion, please follow the steps below:
+To submit a request for an opinion, please follow these steps:

-• Send the completed DO form to RDSM@laval.ca, together with a site plan and a power of attorney from the owner if you represent him or wish to acquire the land.
+• Send the completed DO form to RDSM@laval.ca, along with a map showing the location of the site and a power of attorney from the owner if you are representing them or wish to purchase the land.

-• A report will be sent to the applicant, presenting a summary of the site targeted by the project, prepared by the environment, urban planning and engineering departments.
-This report will include :
+• A report will be sent to the applicant, presenting a summary overview of the site targeted by the project, prepared by the environmental, urban planning, and engineering departments.
+This report will include:

 • The challenges

-• Confirmation of the City's ability to study the project in the short term through a request for municipal services.
+• Confirmation of the City's ability to review the project in the short term through a request for municipal services.

 • The applicant must be the owner of the lots concerned.
-Otherwise, he must obtain a power of attorney from each owner and attach it to his application.
+Otherwise, he or she must obtain a power of attorney from each owner and attach it to the application.

-• Certain territorial components (cost-sharing, social acceptability or safety issues, etc.) or certain municipal issues (resources, etc.) may result in a request for an opinion not being accepted.
+• Certain territorial factors (cost sharing, social acceptability or safety issues, etc.) or certain municipal issues (resources and others) may result in a request for an opinion being deemed inadmissible.

-• The Town reserves the right, at its discretion, to accept or refuse any request for the establishment of infrastructures or the execution of work on its territory.
+• The City reserves the right, at its discretion, to accept or reject any request for the establishment of infrastructure or the execution of work on its territory.

-• Please note: If the site targeted by your project is located in a deferred zoning zone (SZD), you will need to follow the overall development plan (PAE) procedure before developing the site.
+• Please note: If the site targeted by your project is located in a deferred zoning area (SZD), you must comply with the comprehensive development plan (PAE) procedure before developing the site.
 The Laval Economic Development team also assists developers who wish to develop land with this type of zoning.
-However, a request for an opinion specific to this procedure must be submitted before support can begin.
+However, it is necessary to submit a specific request for an opinion on this procedure in order to begin the assistance process.

-When the City, following the request for an opinion, confirms its willingness to support the municipal services project, the request for service conditions can be initiated.
-This takes the form of a request sent by e-mail by the applicant to the Development team.
-This e-mail must clearly specify your intention to receive the forms required to obtain the conditions of service and the development guidelines applicable to your project.
+Once the City has confirmed its willingness to support the municipal services request, the service conditions request can be initiated.
+This is done by sending an email to the Development team.
+This email must clearly state your intention to receive the forms necessary to obtain the service conditions and the development guidelines applicable to your project.

-2. The Development team forwards the official municipal services request form to the applicant.
+2. The Development Team sends the official municipal services application form to the applicant.

-3. The duly completed form is sent by the applicant.
+3. Submission of the form duly completed by the applicant.

-4. Request for preparation of service conditions and layout guidelines by the Development team to the City's various technical departments (preparation time is approximately 2 months).
+4. Request for preparation of service conditions and development markers by the Development team to the various technical departments of the City (the preparation time is approximately 2 months).

-5. Development team sends service conditions to applicant.
+5. Transmission of service conditions by the Development team to the applicant.

-Following receipt of the service conditions and development guidelines, the applicant must have them produced by consultants appointed by him at his own expense:
+Upon receipt of the service conditions and development guidelines, the applicant must have the following produced by consultants appointed at their own expense:

 • Site characterization studies